mcneel/developer.rhino3d.com/_guide_topics/rhinopython/eto-forms-python.md

 ## Imports for Eto

-Eto is a large assembly that will work on many different platforms.
-For readabilities sake we `import` only the most important assemblies needed to access Eto methods:
+Eto is a large assembly.
+For readabilities sake, you need only `import`  the most important portions:

 ```python
 import Rhino.UI